Putting gender and development together

-The danger of a single story about gender or development.
+As we’ve discussed across this week, there’s a danger in presenting a single story about gender and/or development.

-Assumptions about gender and sexuality intersect with assumed knowledge about different cultures, often relying on stereotypes and always running the risk of misrecognising or misinterpreting people and social situations.
+Assumptions about gender and sexuality intersect with assumed knowledge about different cultures, often relying on stereotypes that run the risk of mis-recognising or mis-interpreting people and social situations.

 Assumptions about development as progress may also lead to judgements about cultures being backward or traditional, rather than different.